-- 7) Similar certificates for service by Christian workers (as chaplains and missionaries) may be issued by the appropriate boards. - 2.
-Annual Report of Ministers.
-Every recorded minister not a pastor whose membership rests within the Yearly Meeting, regardless of place of residence, makes an annual report to the Yearly Meeting Elders Board and to the General Superintendent.
-He or she indicates location and occupation and especially the exercise during the year of his or her gift in the ministry.
-If engaged as an evangelist, the minister recounts indications of success in gospel labors and efforts for self improvement for greater usefulness.
+- 2. Annual Report of Ministers- Every recorded minister who is not a pastor, and whose membership rests within the Yearly Meeting, regardless of place of residence, makes an annual report to the Yearly Meeting Elders Board and to the General Superintendent.
+He or she indicates location and occupation and the exercise during the year of his or her gift in the ministry.
+If engaged as an evangelist, the minister recounts indications of success in gospel labors and efforts for self- improvement for greater usefulness.
 All reports are sent to the Yearly Meeting Elders Board and to the General Superintendent in the month before the Yearly Meeting convenes or earlier.
 The Elders Board examines carefully and individually each report.
-If any of the reports are unsatisfactory or if no report is sent, the Board or a committee may make investigation or take action.
+If any of the reports are unsatisfactory or if no report is sent, the Board or a committee may investigate or take action.
 The board does as it deems best in each case. - 3.
+Transfer of Ministers- Recorded ministers who transfer their memberships between churches within the Yearly Meeting automatically keep their status as recorded minister (this will be noted on their "Transfer of Membership Certificate").
+However, a recorded minister who transfers from another Yearly Meeting is received by an EFC-MAYM church only as a member (even if called by the church to be their pastor) until the person's ministerial credentials can be forwarded to Yearly Meeting Elders Board for consideration.
+Until official approval has been communicated from the Yearly Meeting to the church, the person shall not be listed as a recorded minister.
+Once approval has been granted, the person shall be listed as a recorded minister in the local church, quarterly meeting, and Yearly Meeting records.

+The procedure for approving credentials of ministerial transfers (from outside MAYM)

-Transfer of Ministers.
-Every certificate of transfer of membership issued on behalf of a minister includes a statement of his or her position as a minister.
-Transfer within the limits of the Yearly Meeting carries both membership and position to the church receiving it.
-One who transfers from another Yearly Meeting of Friends is received by certificate as a member, and unless called to serve as a pastor, the person's position as a minister is referred to the Yearly Meeting Elders Board for consideration.
-In such case, the person is not listed as a minister unless the Board reports favorably to the church where he or she has been received.
-Procedure in such cases is outlined as follows: - A. The certificate of membership sent to the church where the minister will be in membership is to be accompanied by all necessary papers or certificates of ministerial training. - B. The clerk, immediately upon receipt of this transfer, sends this biographical information relating to ministerial status, along with a recommendation from the local Elders Board, to the Chairperson of the Elders Board of Evangelical Friends Church Mid America Yearly Meeting with a request for immediate action.
-This is to be done prior to action by the local or extension church. - C. The Yearly Meeting Elders Board and the General Superintendent are to be notified immediately by the chairperson regarding the request and the status of the minister.
-In normal cases, an immediate reply by mail will suffice to give the sense of the Board in regard to the question.
-In some cases a special called meeting may be necessary.
-When the decision has been reached by the Board, the clerk of the church is to be notified immediately.
-Unnecessary delay in processing this matter may be an embarrassment and a hindrance to both the new minister and the church receiving the membership.
-Therefore attention is to be given promptly to this matter.
-However, it is recognized by all that the Elders Board has every right to be fully satisfied in the matter before making a decision. - D. The clerk, upon receipt of a letter from the Yearly Meeting Elders Board, then presents to the church in business session both the transfer of membership and ministerial status with the above letter for official action.
-Upon favorable action, the minister in question is then officially recognized as a recorded minister of Evangelical Friends Church Mid America Yearly Meeting.
-Notification of this action is sent to the church which sent the transfer of membership and ministerial standing in order that the minister's name may be removed from its list.
+- A. The minister shall request a transfer of membership certificate/letter from their home church, along with any ministerial credentials from their home Yearly Meeting offices. - B. Once the minister's new home church has received the transfer of membership certificate, and the membership transfer process has been completed, the minister can request a recommendation letter from the leadership team or elder board (it is up to the discernment/discretion as to the length of time of membership before granting this).
+This recommendation, along with the membership documents and ministerial credentials, should be sent by the clerk to the Chairperson of the Elders Board of EFC-MAYM. - C. The Yearly Meeting Elders Board and the General Superintendent will review the documents and approve or deny the transfer of ministry credentials.
+The decision will be communicated to the clerk of the local church. - D. The clerk, upon receipt of a decision from the Yearly Meeting Elders Board, will present to the church in business session the ministerial status for official action.
+Upon favorable action, the minister is then officially recognized as a recorded minister of Evangelical Friends Church Mid America Yearly Meeting.

+E. Notification of this action is sent to the church which sent the transfer of membership and ministerial credentials in order that the minister's name may be removed from its list.

 Ministers who transfer their membership to another denomination are entitled to a letter containing a statement of their position in the Friends church.
-One who thus transfers and later returns to membership among Friends is not listed as a minister until the full process of recording has been repeated on his or her behalf.
-A minister of another denomination who becomes a Friend is not received as a minister but may, if the local Elders Board sees fit to initiate action, be duly recorded in the regular way.
+One who transfers and later returns to membership among Friends is not listed as a minister until the full process of recording has been repeated on his or her behalf.
+A minister of another denomination who becomes a Friend is not received as a minister but may, if the local Elders Board sees fit to initiate action, be recorded.